hugapi/hug/README.md

     return number_1 + number_2
 ```

-Type annotations also feed into hug's automatic documentation generation to let users of your API know what data to supply.
+Type annotations also feed into `hug`'s automatic documentation
+generation to let users of your API know what data to supply.

 **Directives** functions that get executed with the request / response data based on being requested as an argument in your api_function.